 Offer All Documents on the Project

 They will save you a stake in your budget, and new developers won’t have to conduct thorough studies and prepare them again.
-During a transition phase, beneficial cooperation between both providers, of course, with your active interaction and a whole pack of documents, will help the development team quickly get into the flow.
-Those documents may not be high-quality so that you can combine both variants.
+During a transition phase, beneficial cooperation between both providers, with your active interaction and a whole pack of documents, will help the development team quickly get into the flow.
+Those documents may not be high-quality so you can combine both variants.
 Central upfront documentation with attributed changes overcoming the benchmarks will help a lot.

 Initiate a Novation Agreement Process